EDUCATION

 2023 E•f(ec) Advocacy

-In 2023, E•ƒ(ec) is actively campaigning two ballot questions that work together to strengthen our local schools and community to help retain and attract quality teachers and staff, build employed housing, expand early childhood education, enhance safety and security in our schools, and provide student mental health supports.
+In 2023, E•ƒ(ec) actively campaigned two ballot questions that worked together to strengthen our local schools and community to help retain and attract quality teachers and staff, build employed housing, expand early childhood education, enhance safety and security in our schools, and provide student mental health supports.

-5A Mill Levy Override invests in teachers, kids, and mental health.
+5A Mill Levy Override would have invested in teachers, kids, and mental health.
+Unfortunately, this did not pass.

 2019 - 2021 E•f(ec) Advocacy